Haruk1i/VertaWorld/README.md

 2. Go to **Settings → Pages**.
 3. Under **Build and deployment → Source**, choose **GitHub Actions**.
 4. Go to **Actions** and run / wait for **Deploy VertaWorld to GitHub Pages**.
-5. Your site should deploy to your custom domain: `vertaworld.space`.
+5. Your site should deploy to your custom doman: `vertaworld.space`.

 Important: Do not use **Deploy from a branch / main root** for this Next.js source folder.
 GitHub Pages must build the project first, then publish the generated `out` folder.